Skip to main content

 We will:

-• Compare where services are available to where needs are highest
+• Compare where services are available with where needs are greatest

-These findings will help guide more equitable funding decisions.
+These findings will help DCYF make more equitable decisions about future programs, services, and funding.

 Timeline